wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 * Show **All** existing or [**Deleted**](proxies_installing.html#delete-a-proxy) proxies list.
 The **Deleted** proxies list shows the ephemeral proxies that were deleted during the last 24 hours and the non-ephemeral proxies that were deleted during the last 1 month.
 * Configure the proxies table columns.
 * Open the dashboard and see the current configuration properties of a proxy by clicking the proxy name.
-* Go to the **Operations for Applications Service and Proxy Data** dashboard of the Operations for Applications Usage integration by clicking **Usage and Proxies Data Dashboard**.
+* Go to the **Tanzu Observability Service and Proxy Data** dashboard of the Tanzu Observability Usage integration by clicking **Usage and Proxies Data Dashboard**.

 ### Examine the Health and Usage of a Proxy with the Proxy Dashboard
 1. On the Proxies Browser page, click the name of the proxy you are interested in.